-Along with cute scenes by the fireplace, warming up with red wine and the comfiest knits winter, winter tends to bring around a bad case of flaky, cracked lips.
-We spoke to Dr Alek Nikolic, renowned specialist in aesthetic medicine and owner of SkinMiles, for solid advice on how to beat dry lips this winter once and for all.
+Cute scenes by the fireplace, warming up with red wine and the comfiest knits – some of winter is totally dreamy.
+But the cold season also tends to bring around a bad case of flaky, cracked lips.
+We spoke to Dr Alek Nikolic, renowned specialist in aesthetic medicine and owner of SkinMiles, for solid advice on how to beat dry lips this winter.
+Once and for all!

 What Causes Dry Lips In Winter?

 Suffering from dry lips right now?
-Above all, Dr Alek Nikolic advises to be careful of ingredients that can sensitise chapped skin or acidic/alkaline ingredients that can aggravate the skin.
-Here is your list of definitely do nots:
+Above all, Dr Alek Nikolic advises to be careful of ingredients that can sensitise chapped skin as well as acidic/alkaline ingredients that can aggravate the skin.
+Therefore you need to avoid:

 - Lip balms that contain flavourants such as menthol, eucalyptus, camphor and phenol.